-A commitment to modern, safe cat dentistry"
+"A commitment to modern, safe cat dentistry"

-	We at Meadows Cat Hospital are committed to offering all of your cats the most

-	up-to-date standards in feline dental care.
-We now offer cutting-edge digital

-	dental radiographs (X-rays) that allow us to get a high-resolution view of the

-	below-gum tooth problems that may be bothering your feline.
-These below-the-gum

-	issues can lead to infection, extreme pain, bone degeneration and the risk of

-	jaw damage during tooth extraction.
-Dental radiographs are quickly becoming the

-	standard for all veterinary medicine and even if you don't get your dental here,

-	ALWAYs ask your veterinarian what they they are doing to ensure that your feline

-	friend's jaws are safe before, during and after a dental!
-You can also rest

-	assured that by catching feline dental problems earlier than ever before, we can

-	prevent pain, suffering and even potentially prolong the life of your kitty!

-	(Proper dental cleanings and dental health have been linked to longevity of cats

-	and dental disease may contribute to the progression of kidney disease, heart

-	disease and liver disease.)
+We at Meadows Cat Hospital are committed to offering all of your cats the most up-to-date standards in feline dental care.
+We now offer cutting-edge digital dental radiographs (X-rays) that allow us to get a high-resolution view of the below-gum tooth problems that may be bothering your feline.
+These below-the-gum issues can lead to infection, extreme pain, bone degeneration and the risk of jaw damage during tooth extraction.
+Dental radiographs are quickly becoming the standard for all veterinary medicine and even if you don't get your dental here, ALWAYs ask your veterinarian what they they are doing to ensure that your feline friend's jaws are safe before, during and after a dental!
+You can also rest assured that by catching feline dental problems earlier than ever before, we can prevent pain, suffering and even potentially prolong the life of your kitty!
+(Proper dental cleanings and feline dental health have been linked to longevity of cats and dental disease may contribute to the progression of kidney disease, heart disease and liver disease.)

-	Unlike other clinics, we do not do non-anesthetic dentals that employ mild

-	sedatives and always offer safe and effective pain medications (pre and

-	post-dental) to help in pain management.
-With our modern dental standards and

-	pain management, many of our cats will return to normal (if not better) eating

-	and drinking habits within hours.
+Unlike other clinics, we do not do non-anesthetic dentals that employ mild sedatives and always offer safe and effective pain medications (pre and post-dental) to help in pain management.
+With our modern dental standards and pain management, many of our cats will return to normal (if not better) eating and drinking habits within hours.

-	While we cannot understate the importance of dental health, if you have noticed

-	changes to the eating patterns, behavior, personality, breath or "smile" of your

-	cat, don't hesitate to call!
-Preventative dentals, especially, as part of an

-	annual or biannual dental schedule, can save money, decrease overall feline

-	dental pain/discomfort and potentially add years to your furry-friend's life.
+While we cannot understate the importance of dental health, if you have noticed changes to the eating patterns, behavior, personality, breath or "smile" of your cat, don't hesitate to call!
+Preventative dentals, especially, as part of an annual or biannual dental schedule, can save money, decrease overall feline dental pain/discomfort and potentially add years to your furry-friend's life.